dotnet/vscode-csharp/README.md

 * Lightweight development tools for [.NET Core](https://dotnet.github.io).
 * Great C# editing support, including Syntax Highlighting, IntelliSense, Go to Definition, Find All References, etc.
 * Debugging support for .NET Core (CoreCLR).
 NOTE: Mono and Desktop CLR debugging is not supported.
-* Support for project.json projects on Windows, macOS and Linux, and csproj projects on Windows.
+* Support for project.json and csproj projects on Windows, macOS and Linux.

 The C# extension is powered by [OmniSharp](https://github.com/OmniSharp/omnisharp-roslyn).